 The health of the tree does not matter, unless completely dead.
 A grand-sized tree in poor condition is still grand.

+If it is not listed above, it most likely won’t be grand.
 If you can stand in front of a tree and wrap your arms around it, it is not a grand tree (except in the very rare circumstance that you are standing in front of a Champion or Challenger Tree).
 The trunk diameter is too small for the tree to qualify as grand.

 Yes, you can.